free things to do in New York City

 Talk | The Revolution Will Be Dramatized: Black Theater Now

 Dennis A. Allen II was born and raised in Hempstead, New York.
-His play The Mud Is Thicker in Mississippi was a winner at the 35th annual Off-Off Broadway Samuel French Festival in 2010 directed by Dennis’s frequent collaborator Christopher Burris.
-He is a recipient of Atlantic Theater Company's inaugural 2014-15 Launch Commission, National Black Theatre's 2016-17 "I Am Soul Playwright Residency" and Clubbed Thumb's 2016-17 "Early Writers Group".
+His play The Mud Is Thicker in Mississippi more was a winner at the 35th annual Off-Off Broadway Samuel French Festival in 2010 directed by Dennis’s frequent collaborator Christopher Burris.
+He is a recipient of Atlantic Theater Company's inaugural 2014-15 Launch Commission, National Black Theatre's 2016-17 "I Am Soul Playwright Residency" and Clubbed Thumb's 2016-17 "Early Writers Group". less

 New York City, NY; NYC